mikepan/GameEngineBook/text/04-Animation.md

 The final file is on _\Book\Chapter4\tutorial\_idle\_7.turning.blend_.

-\*\*\* Begin Note

-The Dilemma of the Sweet Miso Soup
+>**The Dilemma of the Sweet Miso Soup
+>

-Once when I was younger, my hand slipped while seasoning the miso soup and, brilliantly, I thought it was a good idea to compensate for the salt by sweetening it.
+>Once when I was younger, my hand slipped while seasoning the miso soup and, brilliantly, I thought it was a good idea to compensate for the salt by sweetening it.
 Guess what, it didn't work (and yes, I had to eat it all).

-The same goes for animation.
+>The same goes for animation.
 No one needs to turn right and left the same way.
 It can be because of a soccer injury, a shorter leg, you name it.

-So sometimes (not always, not now), you need more control over the turning.
+>So sometimes (not always, not now), you need more control over the turning.
 For the _Yo Frankie_ project, they had specific animations for each side Momo would be turning.
 Those subanimations make for both good transitions between actions and for more artistic control.
 It's always a matter of compromising between what you can afford to do and what you can't, which is addressed between the technical and artistic teams.
 Thus, even though a programmer may insist it is so, an animation for "getting up" is not the same as a "sitting down" animation played backward.
 For our simple walking cycle, this will do.

-Bottomline: a miso soup with sugar is not a break-even[md]it's bad cooking.
+>Bottomline: a miso soup with sugar is not a break-even[md]it's bad cooking.

-\*\*\* End Note

 ### Hats Off to Momo and Vice-Versa <a id="Hats Off to Momo and Vice-Versa"></a>